Evening primrose: benefits, dosage, contraindications

 Synergies

-Evening primrose oil in patients with rheumatoid arthritis and side-effects of non-steroidal anti-inflammatory drugs
+Evening primrose oil in patients with rheumatoid arthritis and the side effects of nonsteroidal anti-inflammatory drugs

 Treatment of rheumatoid arthritis with prostaglandin E1 precursors cis-linoleic acid and gamma-linolenic acid

 Clinical research shows that taking evening primrose oil providing 360 to 480 mg of gamma-linolenic acid (GLA) per day for 6 to 12 months improves measures of nerve conduction velocity, amplitudes of muscle and nerve action potentials, reflexes, and temperature sensation in patients with mild diabetic neuropathy.
-The improvements were significantly greater in patients with better-controlled diabetes.
-The glycated hemoglobin (HbA1C) level was not significantly different between treatment groups, indicating GLA had no effect on glycemic control.
-The results of another trial examined the vibration perception threshold, a different measure from previous trials.
-This randomized, double-blind, placebo-controlled study examined 51 patients with type 1 and type 2 diabetes and peripheral autonomic neuropathy who received 480 mg of GLA per day or a placebo for 1 year.
-At the end of the study, patients receiving evening primrose oil showed no improvement in the vibration perception threshold compared to placebo.
+Improvements were significantly greater in patients with better-controlled diabetes.
+The glycated hemoglobin (HbA1C) level was not significantly different between treatment groups, indicating that GLA had no effect on glycemic control.
+The results of another trial examined the vibratory perception threshold, a measure different from those used in previous trials.
+This randomized, double-blind, placebo-controlled study examined 51 patients with type 1 and type 2 diabetes and autonomic peripheral neuropathy who received 480 mg of GLA per day or placebo for 1 year.
+At the end of the study, patients receiving evening primrose oil showed no improvement in vibratory perception threshold compared with placebo.

 Posologie